Chart Color Schemes

 Glenwood's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Glenwood's health outcomes data shows excellent results with very low prevalence of common health conditions across all age groups.
+Glenwood's health outcomes show exceptional results with very low prevalence of common health conditions across all age groups.

-Approximately 58% of Glenwood's total population (9,250 people) have private health cover, which is exceptionally high.
-The most prevalent medical conditions are asthma and diabetes, affecting 6.1% and 5.6% of residents respectively.
-77.7% of Glenwood residents report no medical ailments, compared to 80.0% in Greater Sydney.
-Glenwood has a higher proportion of seniors aged 65 and over at 11.7%, or 1,867 people, than Greater Sydney's 7.8%.
-Health outcomes among seniors require more attention than the broader population.
+The private health cover rate stands at approximately 58% of the total population (9,250 people).
+Asthma and diabetes were found to be the most prevalent medical conditions, affecting 6.1% and 5.6% of residents respectively.
+A significant majority, 77.7%, reported being completely free from medical ailments compared to 80.0% in Greater Sydney.
+Glenwood has a higher proportion of seniors aged 65 and over at 11.7% (1,867 people) compared to Greater Sydney's 7.8%.
+Despite this, health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health